 From that first sip of morning coffee to Sunday dinner or your annual holiday feast, our dining room tables are often the place where we come together as a family.

-Whether your dining room set is a recent investment or an heirloom that’s been passed down through the generations, these pieces are often highly sentimental, and that can make moving your dining room furniture especially stressful—particularly if you’re moving long distance.
+Whether your dining room set is a recent investment or an heirloom that’s been passed down through the generations, these pieces are often highly sentimental, and that can make moving your dining room furniture especially stressful—particularly if you’re moving long-distance.

 While packing and moving the contents of your dining room furniture, such as dishes, china, and silverware, can be a bit complicated, in most cases, packing and moving the furniture itself is actually relatively simple.
 There are several ways to move or ship your dining room set across the country.
-Read our comprehensive dining room furniture shipping guide to learn about five ways to ship and move your dining room furniture, or jump directly to special considerations and other important tips for shipping dining room sets, including step-by-step packing instructions, by clicking the menu below.
+Read our comprehensive dining room set shipping guide to learn about five ways to ship and move your dining room furniture, or jump directly to special considerations and other important tips for shipping dining room sets, including step-by-step packing instructions, by clicking the menu below.

 Read about five common ways to ship dining room furniture, including pros and cons and when to use each method.